-4.2 Management of Information, Information Technology, and Knowledge: How do you manage your information, information technology, and organisational knowledge?
+4.2 Information and Knowledge Management: How do you manage organisational information and knowledge?
 (45 points)

-Describe How your organisation ensures the quality and availability of needed data and information, software, and hardware for your workforce, suppliers and Partners, collaborators, and customers.
-Describe how your organisation builds and manages its knowledge assets.
+Describe How your organisation ensures the quality and availability of needed data, information, software, and hardware for your workforce, suppliers, Partners, Collaborators, and Customers.
+Describe How your organisation builds and manages its knowledge assets.

 - a.
-Management of Information Resources - (1) How do you make needed data and information available?
-How do you make them accessible to your workforce, suppliers and partners, collaborators, and customers, as appropriate? - (2) How do you ensure that hardware and software are reliable, secure, and user friendly? - (3) In the event of an emergency, How do you ensure the continued availability of hardware and software systems and the continued availability of data and information? - (4) How do you keep your data and information availability mechanisms, including your software and hardware systems, current with business needs and directions and with technological changes in your operating environment? - b.
-Data, Information, and Knowledge Management - (1) How do you ensure the following properties of your organisational data, information, and knowledge: - accuracy - integrity and reliability - timeliness - security and confidentiality - (2) How do you manage organisational knowledge to accomplish the following - the collection and transfer of workforce knowledge - the transfer of relevant knowledge from customers, suppliers, and partners, and collaborators - the rapid identification, sharing, and implementation of best practices - the assembly and transfer of relevant knowledge for use in your strategic planning PROCESS.
+Data and Information Availability - (1) How do you make needed data and information available?
+How do you make them accessible to WORKFORCE, suppliers, PARTNERS, COLLABORATORS, and CUSTOMERS, as appropriate? - (2) How do you ensure that hardware and software are reliable, secure, and user friendly? - (3) In the event of an emergency, How do you ensure the continued availability of hardware and software systems, and the continued availability of data and information? - (4) How do you keep your data and information availability mechanisms, including your software and hardware systems, current with business needs and directions and with technological changes in your operating environment? - b.
+Data, Information, and Knowledge Management - (1) How do you ensure the following properties of your data, information, and organisational knowledge: - accuracy - integrity and reliability - timeliness - security and confidentiality - (2) How do you manage organisational knowledge to accomplish the following: - the collection and transfer of workforce knowledge - the transfer of relevant knowledge from customers, suppliers, and partners, and collaborators - the rapid identification, sharing, and implementation of best practices - the assembly and transfer of relevant knowledge for use in your strategic planning PROCESS

-N1.
-Data and information access (4.2a[1]) might be via electronic and other means.
+$\mbox{N1.}$ Data and information access (4.2a[1]) might be via electronic and other means.